VCityTeam/UD-SV/Devel/citygml-ade.md

 The above version of the building part has the following attribute values
 * **BP_t1** is a valid physical representation of the building part **BP12** between the dates *2012-08-02* and *2014-06-03* and having a *Flat* *roofType*.

+The above proposition has now been accepted with some enhancements in CityGML 3.0, which we describe below.

 ## CityGML 3.0 Versioning Module doc